Guatemala | Birding Guatemala’s Highlands and Lake Atitlán

 Day 1

-Arrive at La Aurora International Airport in Guatemala City. *Please schedule your flight to arrive no later than 2:00 pm.
-After you clear immigration and customs, exit the airport from the right hand doors and our local representative will meet you outside to take you to the colonial town of Antigua, about an hour away depending on traffic.
-This evening, enjoy a welcome talk on your upcoming journey.
+Arrive at La Aurora International Airport in Guatemala City. *Please schedule your flight to arrive no later than 2 pm.
+After you clear immigration and customs, exit the airport from the right-hand doors and our local representative will meet you outside to take you to the colonial town of Antigua, about an hour away depending on traffic.
+This evening, gather at 6 pm for a welcome orientation to prepare you for the upcoming journey.
+Have dinner at the hotel.

 Dinner included